 - How to create a brand style guide

-A brand style guide is a document that codifies how an organization presents itself to the world.
-Put another way, it’s a reference tool that helps maintain consistency by demonstrating what a brand looks, feels and sounds like.
-It’s so powerful that some people even call it a brand bible, but don’t let that intimidate you.
-Those are just different names for the same document.
+A brand style guide is a rulebook that explains how an organization presents itself to the world through its logo, font and color selections, photography and much more.
+Put another way, it’s a reference tool that helps maintain consistency in what a brand looks, feels and sounds like.
+It’s so powerful that some people even call it a brand bible, but don’t let that intimidate you—those are just different names for the same document.

-Using one ensures that your brand looks and feels the same, even when you have different people working on customer service, marketing, design and sales.
+Using a brand book ensures that your brand looks and feels the same, even when you have different people working on customer service, marketing, design and sales.

 Think of your brand identity as your company’s personality.
 It’s how the world recognizes you and begins to trust you.
 If you see someone change how they look and act all the time, you won’t feel like you know who they are, and you certainly wouldn’t trust them.